walterl/uroute/README.md

 * [X] Open command-line argument URL in any of the configured external browsers.
 * [X] Detect if Uroute is the default browser, and install it as such.
 * [X] Modify URL before opening it in the selected browser.
-* [X] Modify command-line of configured browser launching it.
+* [X] Modify command-line of configured browser before launching it.
 * [X] Extract URL from clipboard contents if no URL was specified.
 * [X] Filter/clean URL before launching browser
   * [X] Remove tracking parameters
   * [X] Automatically unshorten short URLs
+* [ ] Replace recognized service URLs with privacy friendly alternatives #5
 * [ ] Set default browser dynamically, based on URL
 * [ ] GUI for managing configuration
 * [ ] Improve browser detection: import configuration from installed browsers' XDG desktop entries